 - Getting acquaintance with tools to develop prototypes such as open source coding

-At the end of the course, on 12 December 2019, participants can pitch their business plan to a jury.
+At the end of the course, on 12 December 2019, participants pitched their business plan to a jury.

 The programme is funded by the European consortium EIT Health, and organised by Leyden Academy, Aegon, Medical University Lodz, University of Naples Federico II and Institute Pedro Nunes.

 Watch the trailer (1.16 minute) for more information: